≡ Menu

 References and Credits

-1. All financial numbers presented in this article were obtained and referenced from GM’s SEC filings, earnings reports, and other financial statements which are available in GM Investor Relation.
+1. All financial numbers presented were obtained and referenced from GM’s annual reports published on the company’s investor relations page: GM Investor Relations.

 Back To Table Of Contents